Udham Singh: Shooting at Caxton Hall

 On 13 March 1940, Michael O'Dwyer was scheduled to speak at a joint meeting of the East India Association and the Central Asian Society (now Royal Society for Asian Affairs) at Caxton Hall, London.
 Singh had entered the event with a ticket in his wife's name.
 Singh concealed a revolver inside a book, which had pages cut in the shape of a revolver.
 This revolver was purchased by him from a soldier in a pub.
 Then he entered the hall and found an empty seat.
 As the meeting concluded, Singh shot O'Dwyer twice as he moved towards the speaking platform.
 One of these bullets passed through O'Dwyer's heart and right lung, killing him almost instantly.
 Others wounded in the shooting were Louis Dane; Lawrence Dundas, 2nd Marquess of Zetland; and Charles Cochrane-Baillie, 2nd Baron Lamington.
-Singh was arrested immediately after the shooting and the pistol (now in the Crime Museum) seized as evidence.
+Singh was arrested immediately after the shooting and the pistol seized as evidence (it was later transferred to the Crime Museum, where it remains).